endixons/EndSectors/README.md

 > [!WARNING]
 > **This branch is currently under active development**
 >
-> ⚠️ Features may be incomplete or unstable.
+>⚠️ Features may be incomplete or unstable.
-> ❌ This branch is **unstable** and should not be used on the main/production server.
+>❌ This branch is **unstable** and should **not** be used on a main/production server.
-> ✅ Use it only for testing or development purposes.
+>✅ Use it only for testing or development purposes.
+>
+> 💡 Don’t expect miracles – this is just a beta, a lightweight framework for now.
+> It will be expanded and improved over time.

 ---